 Unfortunately, the barebones design fails to incorporate many advanced features.
-Though NordVPN still gets the job done, it doesn’t offer up as many customization options as most other VPN services (like AirVPN).
+Though NordVPN still gets the job done, it doesn’t offer up as many customization options as most other VPN services.

 As mentioned above, NordVPN is compatible with Windows, Mac, Android, and iOS right out of the box.

 It’s also possible to use it (via manual setup) with Linux, Blackberry 10, Chromium, and a few other platforms.

 On a related note – a good website is often a sign of a good product, especially when it comes to VPNs.

 Fortunately for NordVPN, their website checks out.
 It’s simple and straightforward design makes it incredibly easy to navigate.